Found within zip codes: 04401

 Of particular note, 4.8% of the people in the City Center neighborhood currently reside in a correction facility, held due to punishment for a crime.

-The old saying "you are what you eat" is true.
-But it is also true that you are what you do for a living.
-The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.
-In the Bangor City Center neighborhood, 34.0% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 29.9% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (23.9%), and 10.0% in government jobs, whether they are in local, state, or federal positions.The Neighbors: Ethnicity / Ancestry
+A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
+It is also different if most of the neighbors are clerical support or managers.
+What is wonderful is the shear diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.
+In the Bangor City Center neighborhood, 33.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.2% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (23.6%), and 12.9% in government jobs, whether they are in local, state, or federal positions.The Neighbors: Ethnicity / Ancestry

-Culture is shared learned behavior.
-We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior - comes from our ancestors.
-That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
-Even different neighborhoods in the same city can have drastically different cultures.
+Culture is the shared learned behavior of peoples.
+Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
+It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.
 In the City Center neighborhood in Bangor, ME, residents most commonly identify their ethnicity or ancestry as English (17.6%).
-There are also a number of people of Irish ancestry (14.9%) , and residents who report French Canadian roots (12.3%) , and some of the residents are also of French ancestry (6.7%) , along with some Scots-Irish ancestry residents (5.3%), among others.The Neighbors: Languages
+There are also a number of people of Irish ancestry (14.8%) , and residents who report French roots (12.0%) , and some of the residents are also of French Canadian ancestry (9.5%) , along with some Scottish ancestry residents (5.2%), among others.The Neighbors: Languages

 HOUSE VALUE RANGE